 Door Control, as the name might suggest, helps you control the door of the CD/DVD drive right from the desktop.
-The tool helps you eject and close CD/DVD/Blu-ray with the help of keyboard shortcuts as well as via system tray shortcut.
+The tool enables you to eject and close CD/DVD/Blu-ray with the help of keyboard shortcuts as well as via system tray shortcut.

-Although Door Control is a good utility, the software doesn’t seem to work with some drives and PCs.
-While the utility on my HP laptop running Windows 10, the program failed to close the Sony DVD drive tray on my assembled desktop PC.
+Although Door Control is a useful utility, the software doesn’t seem to work with some drives and PCs.
+While the utility worked on my HP laptop running Windows 10, the program failed to close the Sony DVD drive tray on my assembled desktop PC.

 If the Door Control software is not working on your PC, you may try NirCMD solution from the popular NirSoft.

 Step 1: Download NirCMD utility by clicking here.
 Extract the NirCMD contents to the root of your Windows 10 drive (the folder that appears when you double-click on the drive icon).

 Step 2: Next, open Command Prompt by typing CMD in Start menu search box and then pressing Enter key.

 Step 3: In the Command Prompt, type cd C:\ and then press Enter key.

 In the above command, replace “C” with the drive letter where Windows 10 is installed.

 Step 4: Finally, copy and paste below commands and press the Enter key after pasting each command to execute.

 nircmd.exe cmdshortcutkey “~$folder.desktop$” “Open CDROM” “CTRL+SHIFT+O” cdrom open